Schlaffmatthewj/Express-app/README.md

 ## My Favorite Bit From This Project

-- sneaking bits of info into the url as an 'id' but they were used for the next query for their params.
+- Sneaking bits of info into the url as an 'id' but they were used for the next query for the API request as their params.
+- Nesting user's restaurants inside of user cities where they belong too.
+- Adding Error show pages

 ## Fix or Add

 - 'Find Me' locator, or be able to order and list the cities by states.
+- More styling and more main.js

 ## Start-up Walk-through

-- Npm Install ..
-ETC ..
+- Github
+    - First fork your own version on Github
+    - Get link for clone from green link on your forked copy of repo
+    - In your terminal create a new directory without an existing Github repo
+    - "git clone" 'this copied link from Github'
+    - "cd" into this directory/repo
+- PSQL
+    - Enter "psql" from the CML and "CREATE DATABASE" with the exact name from the .env file
+    - "\c '.env_DB_NAME'" to get inside of the database
+    - "\i db/migrations/ (all five migrations)" to create the data tables for the database
+- NPM
+    -Once inside this root directory/cloned repo, run "npm install" in your CML
+    - This install all need modules to be able to run this application
+    - Enter "npm run dev" to start the server
+- Web Browser
+    - In your browser URL enter in "localhost:3000"
+    - ENJOY!